-Arboriculturist, a Chartered Environmentalist, a Chartered Surveyor, a member of the Expert Witness Institute, a Fellow, a Registered Consultant and past national Chairman of the Arboricultural Association, a Fellow of the Institute of Chartered Foresters, a professional member of the Chartered Institute of Ecology and Environmental Management and the International Society of Arboriculture.
-He has over thirty years experience of arboriculture and amenity tree management and has written papers published in respected journals such as the International Journal of Urban Forestry.
-He is trained in the use of the Quantified Tree Risk Assessment (QTRA) methodology and is a Bond Solon/Cardiff University certificated Expert Witness.
+1.1 Author's Qualifications and Experience: I am a Chartered Arboriculturist, a Chartered Surveyor, a Chartered Environmentalist, a Fellow and Registered Consultant of the Arboricultural Association; I am also a past national chairman.
+I am a Fellow and registered consultant of the Institute of Chartered Foresters, a Fellow of the Royal Institute of Chartered Surveyors and a Fellow of the Chartered Institute of Horticulture.
+I have over thirty years experience of arboriculture and amenity tree management and have written papers published in respected journals such as the International Journal of Urban Forestry.
+I am trained in the use of the Quantified Tree Risk Assessment (QTRA) methodology and am a Bond Solon/Cardiff University certificated Expert Witness.
 A full CV can be found at Appendix 1.

-This report is based on his site observations and the information provided.
+This report is based on my site observations and the information provided.

-- 1.2 Instructions and Brief: Simon Jones of SJ Design Ltd acting on behalf of Peter Fulham (the client) sought advice regarding the condition of trees located within a potential development site on land at Hillside, Woolley Bridge (the site).
-Guidance was sought as to what arboricultural constraints might arise were the site to be redeveloped.
-A Tree Survey Schedule compliant with the guiding principles of British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction Recommendations.' is contained in this report and all survey data is recorded in this Schedule. - 1.3 Documents & Information Provided: A topographical survey plan of the site was provided and has been annotated to reflect the findings of the survey.
+- 1.2 Instructions and Brief: Simon Gratton of BGA representing J Westbrook (the client) sought advice regarding the condition of trees occupying a site adjacent to Dolly Wood Close, Buxworth (the site).
+A Tree Survey Schedule compliant with the guiding principles of British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction Recommendations.' is contained in this report and all survey data is recorded in this Schedule. - 1.3 Documents & Information Provided: A plan illustrating the existing layout was provided and has been annotated to support the Tree Survey Schedule.